 Chidinma Okere's blog

-Since the outbreak of Corona Virus, countries all over the world have declared a lockdown on activities to curb the spread of the virus.
+Since the outbreak of Covid-19, countries all over the world have declared a lockdown on activities to curb the spread of the virus.
 The lockdown which affects every industry except essential services has millions of people at home and, some would say, bored.

 While the quarantine goes on, people are exploring to connect with others and feel part of a community.
 One of these ways is through internet challenges.

 If you are new to internet lingo, a challenge is a task that is trending.
 Someone may pick you to join or you pick yourself.
-Read more about Corona Lockdown: Join a challenge
+Read more about Covid-19 Lockdown: Join a challenge

 Sweet Sixteen Description.